dvudd/CI_PP4/README.md

 ### Automatic Testing
 Automatic testing is done by using Django's built-in test module.
 [coverage.py](https://coverage.readthedocs.io/en/latest/) was used to get a grasp on the width of the tests.
 There are 45 tests made, and they cover 98% of the project's code.
 I prioritized testing the custom models, views and forms rather than the boilerplate django settings and configuration located in the `flashcards` project folder.
-The
 | Name | Stmts | Miss| Cover | Missing |
 | ---- | ----- | --- | ----- | ------- |
 | cards/__init__.py | 0 | 0 | 100% |